djma777/100-days-of-code/r2-log.md

 ### **Today's Progress**

 - Codewars
+- YDKJS > Appendix B: Polyfilling Block Scope

 ### **Thoughts**

 - Solved a time Kata today.
 It was not difficult but, the way the top solution works is a little bit difficult for my mind to understand.
 I mean, `%` confuses me a bit when it was used.
 I don't quite understand (yet) how the result in the modulus operation results to minutes or seconds, but I kind of do understand - just not fully.
+- So just a short topic, seeing as it is an Appendix Chapter, i'm not sure what tha difference is between `Traceur` and `Babel`.
+And by looking up they are competitors of each other, apparently.

 ---